 Mon Repos & beyond: Where to see turtles in Queensland

-Sea turtles are like, totally cool man.
-Probs why Nemo’s turtle-buddy Crush sounds more like a relaxed-surfer dude, and less like a mutant ninja warrior.
+Sea turtles are oh-so-mellow.
+It’s probably why Nemo’s turtle-buddy Crush sounds more like a relaxed surfer, and less like a mutant ninja warrior.

-These amazing creatures have been cruising the world’s oceans for over 150 million years, which could, in fact, be the secret behind that wise, all-knowing look they wear.
-But those cute little noggins have more recently become the face of pressing environmental concerns, like plastic pollution and their own fight to survive against the odds.
+These precious creatures have been cruising the world’s oceans for over 150 million years.
+It could be the secret behind that wise, all-knowing look they wear.
+But their adorable heads have recently become the face of pressing environmental concerns, like plastic pollution and their own fight to survive against the odds.

 Here’s how you can see these gentle, graceful gliders all year round.

 You can see turtles off most of Queensland’s coastline, from South Stradbroke Island (east of Brisbane) all the way to Torres Strait.
-But if you really want to hit the turtle jackpot, head to Queensland’s Great Barrier Reef, starting just north of Fraser Island.
+Keen to hit the turtle jackpot?
+Head to Queensland’s Great Barrier Reef, starting just north of Fraser Island.

-The Southern Great Barrier Reef provides plenty of turtle-spotting opportunities and is easily accessible from Bundaberg, Gladstone and Seventeen-Seventy.
-Take a day trip by boat or stay overnight: Heron, Fitzroy and Lady Musgrave islands have a range of accommodation options, from camping to luxe.
-Just don’t forget the snorkel!
+The Southern Great Barrier Reef provides plenty of turtle-spotting opportunities.
+It’s also easily accessible from Bundaberg, Gladstone and Seventeen-Seventy.
+Take a day trip by boat, or stay the night.
+Heron, Fitzroy and Lady Musgrave islands have a range of accommodation options, from camping to luxe.
+Just don’t forget the snorkel.

-A 45-minute boat trip from Cairns will land you at Green Island, host to a wide array of marine life including green and hawksbill turtles that use the reef fringes and seagrass meadows for feeding throughout the year.
+A 45-minute boat trip from Cairns will land you at Green Island.
+Here, you’ll find a wide array of marine life including green and hawksbill turtles who use the reef fringes and seagrass meadows for feeding throughout the year.

-Also try Opal Reef (a 90-minute boat ride from Port Douglas), Mackay Reef (off Cape Tribulation) and the Turtle Bay dive site (Agincourt Reefs), which have frequent turtle visitors late spring/early summer including green, hawksbill, loggerhead and olive ridley turtle species.
+Also try Opal Reef (a 90-minute boat ride from Port Douglas), Mackay Reef (off Cape Tribulation) and the Turtle Bay dive site (Agincourt Reefs).
+They have frequent turtle visitors late spring/early summer including green, hawksbill, loggerhead and olive ridley turtle species.

 TAKE A TURTLE TOUR

-Lady Elliot Island has the closest reef to Brisbane and you’ll find a turtle or two hanging around the eastern side of the island where a lagoon opens up at high tide.
+Lady Elliot Island has the closest reef to Brisbane.
+You’ll find a turtle or two hanging around the eastern side of the island where a lagoon opens up at high tide.
 You can enjoy plenty of guided options here including clear-bottom boat tours, see-through kayaks, dive and snorkel.

-If you want to cruise the seas just like the turtles, take a day trip to Lady Musgrave Island from Bundaberg with Lady Musgrave Experience.
+Want to cruise the seas just like the turtles? take a day trip to Lady Musgrave Island from Bundaberg with Lady Musgrave Experience.
 In the Whitsundays, Hamilton Island’s Hardy Reef pontoon has underwater viewing chambers and semi-submersibles to explore the local marine life.
-The shallow water is perfect for snorkelling, plus there’s a lifeguard station and rest stations in the water.
+The shallow water is perfect for snorkelling.
+Plus, there’s a lifeguard station and rest stations in the water.

-Further north, join a Quicksilver Cruise from Port Douglas to Agincourt Reef (Whitsundays) where you’ll find an underwater observatory, semi-submersibles, snorkelling platforms and specially designed introductory dive areas.
-Locals have nicknamed some of the Agincourt regulars including “Lucky”, the three-flippered green sea turtle.
+Further north, join a Quicksilver Cruise from Port Douglas to Agincourt Reef (Whitsundays).
+You’ll find an underwater observatory, semi-submersibles, snorkelling platforms and specially designed introductory dive areas.
+Locals have nicknamed some of the Agincourt regulars, including “Lucky”, the three-flippered green sea turtle.
 Sunlover tours will take you out to Moore Reef from Cairns for more snorkel heaven.